Sprucing Up Your Virtual Fundraiser: 4 Best Practices

-The content and design of your donation page are both critical determining factors for whether a prospective supporter actually completes a donation.
+The content and design of your donation page are both critical determining factors for whether a prospective supporter donates.

 - Branded.
 Look for a platform that allows you to name your fundraiser after your organization and include your logo.
 This will reassure donors that they’re giving to your cause, not a third-party entity.

 - Simply designed.
-While you want to include some branded elements, don’t go overboard!
-Keep your design elements down to 1-2 images and include plenty of white space to keep the page from looking cluttered.
+While you should include some branded elements, don’t go overboard!
+Keep your design elements down to just one or two images and include plenty of negative space so the page doesn’t look cluttered.

 2. Tell a compelling story.

-Why should potential supporters give to your nonprofit, school, or organization?
-What impact would their donation have on your cause?
+To determine your primary reason for fundraising (and how to communicate it), ask questions like: Why should potential supporters give to our school, team, or organization?
+What impact would their donation have on our group?
 Who will the donation support?